dilip223/cybersec-proj1/README.md

   * Automatic directory scan for .exe and .dll files.
   * Analysis of sections' data and size, imports and exprts.
   * File packer detection.
   * Reading strings from the resource section.
+String can only be viewed in Pycharm dump.
   * Warnings for suspicious and malformed values
   * Packer detection with [PEiD’s signatures].
-Database text attached is downloaded form Text downloadable from (http://web.archive.org/web/20160507191641/http://woodmann.com/BobSoft/Download.php?file=Files%2FOther%2FUserDB.zip)
+Database text attached is downloaded from (http://web.archive.org/web/20160507191641/http://woodmann.com/BobSoft/Download.php?file=Files%2FOther%2FUserDB.zip)
   * HTML report of sections' information.

 ## Dependencies

 The project will need the PEfile obtained at (https://github.com/erocarrera/pefile).
-Additional libaraies and documents needed are present in the Userrequirements.txt.
+Additional libaraies and documents needed are present in the requirements.txt attached.

 ## Usages